jeremyf/hydramata-works/documents/hydramata-components.md

 Responsible for defining what an agent interacting with the application can do.

 The scope of the permissions system is beyond just works.
 Can this person, because they are a member of these groups take this specific action.
-And the action could be "Show the Resque worker queue."
-"Masquerade as another user."
-"Edit a given work."
+And the action could be:

+* "Show the Resque worker queue."
+* "Masquerade as another user."
+* "Edit a given work."

 ### What pain points is Hydramata::Permissions addressing?